 - If you do not know who your property manager, building manager, or lease administration manager, contact the PBS Regional Commissioner [PDF - 59 KB] in your area.

-- If a product you want to purchase is backordered on GSA Advantage, we recommend you contact the vendor directly as stock levels change daily.
+- Emergency Response products are available through the GSA Advantage!
+Disaster Relief Products aisle.
+If a product you want to purchase is backordered on GSA Advantage, we recommend you contact the vendor directly as stock levels change daily.

 - Generally, no. However, under certain circumstances once a national emergency has been declared by the President Federal customers may receive priority over other customers when the order is specifically labeled as a “rated” order under the Defense Priorities Allocation System (DPAS).

 - Under Title I of the Defense Production Act of 1950 (50 U.S.C.
 App.
 2061), delegated agencies may obtain preferential acceptance and performance of contracts and orders supporting certain approved national defense and energy programs and to allocate materials, services, and facilities in such a manner as to promote these approved programs.